data-to-insight/ssd-data-model/README.md

 "human friendly" data format.
 The main reason for capturing the standard in YAML is that, because it is a text-based format, it provides a proper audit trail of changes and can be tracked in a [Version Control System][vcs] (VCS).

-It is also intended to be a [single source of truth][ssot] to facilitate better collaboration between the programme partners and make the specification as useful and easy to follow as possible.

-As the RTOF programme progresses, we will use [GIT][git] to track and approve proposed changes to the data standard.
+As the programme progresses, we will use [GIT][git] to track and approve proposed changes to the data standard.

 ### Specification Components